w6efi/InstantTuning/Readme.md

 Have included the MFJ106010 matchbox "personality" file.
 These values measured the same across a couple of instances of the MFJ 16010 tuner.

 We need to add the code here too.
-Working on cleaning up comments in the code.
+Working on cleaning up comments in the code.  **code is currently under revision, in repo InstantTuning-private**

 So far this has been presented to the Palo Alto Amateur Radio Association (PAARA) and the San Mateo Radio Club (SMRC).
 I am very grateful for the interest and input I received, which has been incorporated into the current updated version.